 The Atlanta Botanical Garden and Greening Youth Foundation have partnered to provide three Spelman College students with ongoing exposure to the USDA Forest Service and ABG through GIS mapping, data collection and management, conservation horticulture, field training, and molecular biology.

 Designed to facilitate learning and professional development opportunities, the Resource Assistants Program creates positions for individuals interested in conservation, natural resources, cultural resources, research and development, and career opportunities within land management agencies.
 Serving as a partner in the pilot program, the Greening Youth Foundation is happy to support its Resource Assistants in their work to develop and manage Forest Service programs, research, and initiatives.

-In an effort to bridge the opportunity gap between the need to reduce the risk of destructive wild?res in the Southeast Region and the ongoing mission to provide skilled employment opportunities to diverse youth, the Greening Youth Foundation (GYF) has designed a yearlong Fire Management Training Program (FMTP).
-FMTP is a unique, diverse youth-targeted prescribed burn and mechanical fuels reduction program.
-The program brings together, young adults in need of employable training, local youth serving organizations, The Nature Conservancy and the US Forest Service (USFS) in a collective effort to mitigate the risk of wildland ?res in the Southeast Region.
+In an effort to bridge the opportunity gap between the need to reduce the risk of destructive wildfires in the Southeast Region and the ongoing mission to provide skilled employment opportunities to diverse youth, the Greening Youth Foundation (GYF) has designed a year-long Fire Management Training Program (FMTP).
+FMTP is a unique, diverse, youth-targeted prescribed burn and mechanical fuels reduction program.
+The program brings together young adults in need of employable training, local youth serving organizations, The Nature Conservancy, and the USDA Forest Service (USFS) in a collective effort to mitigate the risk of wildland fires in the Southeast Region.

 Get paid, learn about environmental careers, and gain valuable experience in all aspects of the Forest Service.
 Program graduates can apply for Forest Service positions through a two-year hiring eligibility.